 Buy a new camera / Get better at photography

 Well, I can definitely put a great big tick by this one!!
 In the early part of 2016 I bought my lovely Canon DSLR camera and 50mm lens, plus several photography books (including Food Photography by Nicole S. Young and Plate to Pixel by Helene Dijardin) and got practising.
 Then later in the year I went on a food photography course hosted by the lovely Emily Quinton of Makelight Studios.
 Whilst I am by no means a professional photographer, I feel like I have made an enormous improvement over the last few months.
 If you want to compare, check out my Sweet Potato Chilli, taken in January 2016 versus my Turkey and Sweet Potato Tacos, taken in December 2016.
 These two posts show just how far I’ve come over the last year.
-If you want to know more about what I’ve learnt about food photography since starting this blog, check out this post.

 Get accepted onto Foodgawker